simonmichael/hledger/MANUAL.md

 You can use hledger without learning any more about this file; just use the [add](#add) or [web](#web) commands.
 Many users, though, also edit the journal file directly with a text editor, perhaps assisted by the helper modes for emacs or vi.
+Note the file uses unix line endings on all platforms.

 hledger's file format aims to be [compatible](#file-format-compatibility) with c++ ledger, so you can use both tools on your journal.